Mithesh14/Github-profile/README.md

 ➡️ The homepage of the search engine displays my profile.
 It also has a search bar to perform the search operations.

-➡️ The search engine fetch the information of the github users like their avatar, follower-following count, number and list of repositroies.
+➡️ The search engine fetch the information of the github users like their avatar, follower-following count, number and list of repositories ❗

 ![screenshots](https://github.com/Mithesh14/Github-profile/blob/main/image/image1.jpg)

-➡️ Proofs to show the working of search engine.
+➡️ Proofs to show the working of search engine ❗

 ![screenshots](https://github.com/Mithesh14/Github-profile/blob/main/image/image2.jpg)